-This course will develop an understanding of the different aspects of cultural and diverse influences on leadership. course will examine the interaction of internal/external cultures and the impact that transitions to leadership and ethics. issues and practices will be analyzed as they relate to the decisions and styles of the leader.
+This course will develop an understanding of the different aspects of cultural and diverse influences on leadership.
+This course examines the interaction of internal/external cultures and the impact that transitions to leadership and ethics. issues and practices are analyzed as they relate to the decisions and styles of the leader.